filecoin-project/venus/CODEWALK.md

 ### Messages and state transitions

-Filecoin state transitions are driven by messages sent to actors; these are our “transactions”.
+Filecoin state transitions are driven by messages sent to actors; these are our "transactions".
 A message is a method invocation on an actor.
 A message has sender and recipient addresses, and optional parameters such as an amount of filecoin to transfer, a method name, and parameters.